 Some patients decide to have a facelift, chin augmentation, cheek augmentation, forehead lift, or eyelid surgery at the same time as their rhinoplasty for a more comprehensive rejuvenation of the face.

-Your Nasal Surgery Procedure
+Your Rhinoplasty Procedure

 Rhinoplasty can be done under local anesthesia if your surgery does not require repositioning bones.
 If the procedure involves breaking bones, then you will be given the option of general anesthesia.
 If local anesthesia is suggested, you will be sleepy, but you will be comfortable.
 Most people have little recollection of their surgery after the anesthesia wears off.